tekumara/notes/jupyterhub-k8s.md

 - hub: [jupyterhub](https://github.com/jupyterhub/jupyterhub) see [Hub pod](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference/tools.html#hub-pod)
 - proxy: [configurable-http-proxy](https://github.com/jupyterhub/configurable-http-proxy) see [Proxy pod](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference/tools.html#proxy-pod)
-- user-scheduler: kube-scheduler assigns new pods to nodes
+- user-scheduler: [kube-scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/) assigns new pods to the most utilized node so [nodes fill up one at a time](http://z2jh.jupyter.org/en/latest/administrator/optimization.html#using-available-nodes-efficiently-the-user-scheduler).
+This allows the cluster autoscaler to remove unused nodes.
+There are [2 replicas](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/pull/1272) by default to improve availability on node failure.
+Only one can be the leader at a time.

 DaemonSet